Girlfriends escape to Sedona now if you’re in need of relaxation and rejuvenation.

 My dear friend, Toni, makes it a tradition to visit me from Minnesota during her birthday month of April every year.
 I wanted to do something special with her this year, and Sedona was an easy, but special place to take her.

 How to spend 24 amazing hours in Sedona, Arizona

 From Phoenix, Sedona is an easy 2-hour drive north.
 Take the I-17 north to

 the AZ-179 N exit, EXIT 298, toward Sedona.

 Buy your Red Rock Hiking Passes at the Visitor Center/Ranger Station

 This will be your first stop to pick up maps of the area and to get info on any trails to hike in Sedona.
-You will also want to buy your Red Rock daily hiking passes here which cost $5 a day.
-You will need a pass for a lot of the trails and definitely at the ones I tell you about here.
+You want to buy your Red Rock daily hiking passes here which cost $5 a day.
+You need a pass for a lot of the trails and definitely at the ones I tell you about here.
 Make sure you stop at this location coming into Sedona. *Beware of all the places that pose as visitor centers in town, but are really timeshare sales hubs.

 Park at the Bell Rock Pathway Trail Head